vokal/XcodeSnippets/README.md

 ###Configuration
 Below is our recommended setup:

 1. Create your own fork of this repository.
-Don't create local clone, the plugin will do this automatically.
+Don't create a local clone, the plugin will do this automatically.
 2. Open [Alcatraz](http://alcatraz.io/), or install it if you haven't already, and install the plugin [ACCodeSnippetRepositoryPlugin](https://github.com/acoomans/ACCodeSnippetRepositoryPlugin).
 3. Once installed there should be a "Plug-ins" menu bar item, select "configure snippets repository."
 ![ScreenShots](Screenshots/screenshot01.png)